Domain Name FAQs

 No because we cannot always assume a customer wishes to renew their domain.
 Sometimes they do not need them anymore.
 It costs us money to initiate a renewal and if we renewed all domains and only received payment for the ones the customer wanted to keep - we would go out of business.

-The best way to avoid your domain expiring is to take action when you receive our email reminders.
+The best way to avoid your domain expiring is to take action when you receive our email reminders and pay your domain invoice.

-Renewing your domain is very easy through our system and can be done quickly by following the email link in the renewal reminder and proceeding with payment of the domain invoice.
+Renewing your domain is very easy through our system and can be done simply by following the email link in the renewal reminder and proceeding with payment of the domain invoice.

-PLEASE NOTE: Domains can not renew until payment is cleared.
-If you use a credit card then the renewal will be instant (as long as it has not expired).
+IMPORTANT: Domains cannot renew until payment is cleared.
+If you use a credit card then the renewal will be instant (as long as the domain has not already expired).
 However if you send a bank transfer this can take a day or two to clear.
-So if you leave your domain until the last day to renew it we recommend using a credit-card, otherwise the domain will surely expire as other payment methods are not instant.
+So if you leave your domain until the last day to renew it we recommend using a credit-card.
+Otherwise the domain will surely expire as other payment methods are not instant.